Come as you are and we will learn from one another. We invite you to be a part of the diverse community that is The Philadelphia School.

 - A series of book discussions on Debby Irving’s Waking Up White and Finding Myself in the Story of Race

 - A parent education night on gender inclusivity presented by Attic Youth Center

-- Participation in MLK Day of Service through TPS “500 sandwiches” project for local shelters
+- Participation in MLK Day of Service with our “500 sandwiches” project for local shelters

 - Participation in Million Moms March for Justice supporting Black Lives Matter